microsoft/synthetic-data-showcase/packages/webapp/src/ui-tooltips/mds/ANALYSIS_LENGTH.md

 The maximum combination length used to compute aggregate counts and evaluate the quality of the synthetic data.

-Cannot be changed if the the synthesis mode requires the aggregate counts being computed in advance of data synthesis.
+Cannot be changed if the synthesis mode requires aggregate counts to be computed before data synthesis.